-The Company's other assets of \$21.9 million at \$20.1 million at October 31, 2017 and at July 31, 2017, respectively, include a strategic equity investment in a privately-held company of \$10.7 million, which was accounted for using the cost method of accounting.
+The Company's other assets of \$20.7 million and \$20.1 million at January 31, 2018 and at July 31, 2017, respectively, include a strategic equity investment in a privately-held company of \$10.7 million, which was accounted for using the cost method of accounting.
 Strategic investments are non-marketable equity securities, in which the Company does not have a controlling interest or the ability to exert significant influence.
 These investments do not have a readily determinable market value.
-Under the cost method of accounting, the non-marketable securities are carried at cost and are adjusted only for other-than temporary impairments, certain distributions and additional investments.
+Under the cost method of accounting, the non-marketable securities are carried at cost and are adjusted only for other-than temporary impairments, certain distributions, and additional investments.
 Accordingly, if the Company were to disclose the fair value of the investment, the fair value measurement would be Level 3 in the valuation hierarchy.
 The Company assesses the investment for impairment when events or changes in circumstances indicate that its carrying amount may not be recoverable.

-As of October 31, 2017 and July 31, 2017, there were no indicators that the investment with carrying value of \$10.7 million was impaired.
+As of January 31, 2018 and July 31, 2017, there were no indicators that the investment with carrying value of \$10.7 million was impaired.